 Technology: To satisfy his engineering aspirations, Dr. Montandon is also member of iBest, the Institute for Biomedical Engineering, Science, and Technology, a partnership between Ryerson University and St. Michael’s Hospital.

 Education: Dr. Montandon received his PhD at Laval University (Quebec city) under the supervision of Drs.
 Richard Kinkead and Aida Bairam.
-He did his postdoctoral fellowship under the supervision of Dr. Richard Horner.
+He did his postdoctoral fellowship under the supervision of Dr. Richard Horner at the University of Toronto.